ldtteam/MinecoloniesWiki/source/buildings/sifter.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
      <li><strong>Block: </strong>You can choose what block you want the Sifter to sift by clicking on the button.
-The blocks to choose from are dirt, gravel, sand, and soul sand, however you can change this in the config file.
+The blocks to choose from are dirt, gravel, sand, and soul sand, however you can change this in the <a href="../../source/misc/configfile">config file</a>.
 If you change this, you must click save.</li>
      <li><strong>Amount: </strong>You can choose how many blocks are sifted daily.
 The max number is based on the level of the Sifter's Hut.
 If you change this, you must click save.</li>
      <li><strong>Meshes: </strong>You can purchase different levels of meshes, and each level has a higher likelihood of getting loot.
 If you have string, flint, iron ingots, or diamonds in your inventory, you will see the buy option beside the mesh type.
 If a mesh is in green, like string is in this picture, it means that mesh is the one the Sifter will use.
 You can only use one mesh at a time.</li>
     </ul>